NickGrunert/master-thesis/modules/03_truth_compare.typ

     A more significant concern pertains to the issue of undersegmentation, which occurs when multiple ground truth roof surfaces are combined into one single prediction.
     This erroneous assumption can result in inaccurate estimations of the number of roof components, which, in turn, may prompt erroneous input prompts for #abr("SAM").
     It is imperative to refrain from such input prompts under any circumstances.
-    The prior scoring algorithm, which employs the plateau algorithm, imposes a significant penalty on this issue, incentivizing the algorithm to avoid it.
+    The prior scoring algorithm, which employs the plateau algorithm, imposes a significant penalty on this issue, incentivising the algorithm to avoid it.
     This scoring system is not designed to perform the aforementioned function, as doing so would introduce significant complexity, since, for example, the #abr("IoU") does not directly account for #abr("FP").
     @section:fß outlines an approach to address this issue to a certain extent by placing a greater emphasis on precision over recall.
     In essence, it penalises #abr("FP") to a greater extent than #abr("FN") when calculating the score.